Museum of the Jewellery Quarter

-The Museum of the Jewellery Quarter is a museum at 75-79 Vyse Street in Hockley, Birmingham, England.
+The Museum of the Jewellery Quarter is a museum at 75–79 Vyse Street in Hockley, Birmingham, England.
 It is one of the nine museums run by the Birmingham Museums Trust, the largest independent museums trust in the United Kingdom.

 In 2008, the Museum of the Jewellery Quarter was named as the third best free tourist attraction in Europe by TripAdvisor, behind the Pantheon in Rome and the National Gallery in London.
 However an entry charge has since been introduced.

 History

 For over 80 years the family-run firm of Smith and Pepper produced gold jewellery from the factory that is now the Museum of the Jewellery Quarter, with very few changes in working practices, equipment or the appearance of the workshop.
 When the elderly owners retired in 1981, they simply locked the door.
 Everything was left as it was: tools on benches, overalls hanging on coat hooks, even cups of tea and jars of jam and Marmite.

+In 2020 the museum was closed for repairs and refurbishment.
+It reopened in August 2025.